 Located almost 1 mile east of dominant Dome Peak, Sinister is a sharp, granodiorite summit bordered by the huge Chickamin glacier on the north, the Garden Glacier on the south and an unnamed body of ice to the east.
 The north face is steep ice, the south face is a short but steep rock climb.
 The east ridge is studded with spires and the northwest face or west ridge yields the easiest ascent.

 The standard approach is from the west via the Downey Creek Trail and Bachelor Creek route.
-Alas, with the Suiattle River Road washed out and unlikely to be repaired, this approach is 23 miles.
+With the Suiattle River Road finally repaired, this approach is still 15 tough miles to high camp (down from 23 miles when the washout hampered access).
 Drive State Route 530 north from Darrington or south from Rockport and turn east on the Suiattle River road No. 26.
-Drive this road to the washout (mile 12) and hike 7.5 more miles to Downey Creek Campground and the original trailhead, elevation 1450'.
+Drive this road 19.5 miles to Downey Creek Campground and the original trailhead, elevation 1450'.
 Subsequent mileages from this point.
 Hike the Downey Creek Trail 6.5 miles to Six Mile Campsite (2440').
 Continue up the unmaintained Bachelor Creek route starting on the north side of the stream but crossing to the south at 9.5 miles (3700').

 East ridge: class 5 (see Goldman "Washington's Highest Mountains")

 South face: 300’ of class 4 (see Becky CAG vol 2)